DominCyber/DominCyber/README.md

 ### Hi, I'm Manuel
+I am a Navy Veteran and aspiring Cybersecurity Analyst.
+With my technical persistence and personable attitude, I have established many mutual relationships within the information security and intelligence analysis realms.
+With a proven track record of providing hypercompetent technical and analytical support, I have ensured the safety and integrity of both life and data, be it for war-fighters or normal citizens.

-I am a cybersecurity analyst and senior database manager with 15 years of information technology, information security, and intelligence analysis.
-Overall, my background consists of serving in both the United States Navy and the Intelligence Community.
-I am continuing my defense oriented-career into the cybersecurity realm, determined to make myself a more well-rounded security professional.
+As a recent Cybersecurity graduate, I am continuing my defense oriented-career into the cyber realm, determined to make myself a more well-rounded security professional.

-Additionally, I want to pursue my fascination of technical nuances; I see a parallel between threat signal analysis and cyber threat analysis.
+Personally, I find a fascination in solving complex technical and cryptographic problems, which cyber seems to be the perfect gift that keeps on giving.

 This github account is used as a professional portfolio, which is regularly updated.

-## Objective
-My journey in the defense intelligence and information technology/security fields has led me to develop a passion for cybersecurity, and I am eager to transition into this field, specifically aiming to continue as a cybersecurity analyst.

 ## Skills